oss-review-toolkit/ort/README.md

 A [GitHub Action](https://github.com/oss-review-toolkit/ort-ci-github-action) to run ORT for your GitHub repositories.

+## ORT GitLab Pipeline

+A [GitLab Pipeline](https://github.com/oss-review-toolkit/ort-gitlab-ci) to run ORT for your GitLab repositories.

 # Want to Help or have Questions?

 All contributions are welcome.
 If you are interested in contributing, please read our